metas-mk/100-days-of-code/r2-log.md

 #### Developer Documentation @metasfresh

 Reading code at https://github.com/metasfresh/metasfresh-webui-frontend and learning how the frontend of metasfresh WebUI is build with ReactJS, Redux and more libraries.
 A lot of things i've learned in the last 8 weeks are used in this open source project.
 At the moment i'm using pen and paper to take notes and draw pictures.
 When ready I will include the notes into the developer documentation od metasfresh.

+### R2D59 - September 19th, 2019

+#### Debugging issue @metasfresh

+Debugging an Issue in metasfresh project.
+Timestamps were show as number value instead of string Date/ Time format in readonly Table Cells.
+Found the error and replaced the formatting argument for Moment.js.
+Pull Request created and merged.
+Besides that did a code Review for another issue in the frontend repository.